lobanov4real/ansible-101/episode7/06-molecule-role/README.md

 molecule converge
 ```

-Set a 'breakpiont' using 'fail:' in the tasks.
+Set a 'breakpoint' using 'fail:' in the tasks.